Tony-Tan/BlogPosts/Math-Probability-1-4-Union-of-Event.md

 ---
-title: 【概率论】1-4:Union of Events & Statical Swindles
+title: 【概率论】1-4:Union of Events and Statical Swindles
 categories:
   - Mathematic
   - Probability